wp-plugins/softshare-floating-button/readme.txt

 == Screenshots ==

-1.Floating share buttons will display on your website left side bar
+1. Floating share buttons will display on your website left side bar

 == Changelog ==